Skilled Virginia Pedestrian Accident Attorneys

 - Stay alert when you walk (pedestrians can be distracted, too) and follow all posted pedestrian signs and signals.

 - If you must walk in the dark, wear reflective clothing that allows you to be seen.

 It’s always in your best interest to take every precaution to keep yourself safe when you’re on foot.
 Pedestrian accidents are dangerous accidents.

 If You’ve Been Injured in a Pedestrian Accident, Contact an Experienced Personal Injury Attorney Today

 If you or someone you care about has been injured in a pedestrian accident that was caused by a driver’s negligence, you know how traumatizing that can be.
 Pedestrian accidents are some of the most dangerous and devastating on the road.
 At Emroch & Kilduff, we understand just how difficult these claims can be and we’re here to help you navigate them.

-If you’ve been injured, first seek immediate medical attention and then consult with an experienced Richmond, Virginia, personal injury lawyer.
+If you’ve been injured, first seek immediate medical attention and then consult with an experienced Richmond, or Fredericksburg, Virginia, personal injury lawyer.
 The knowledgeable legal team at Emroch & Kilduff specializes in pedestrian accident cases, and we’ve got the expertise, experience, and commitment to aggressively advocate for your rights and for your rightful compensation.
 Please contact or call us today at 804-358-1568 for your initial consultation.